anwarsayyad/recipe-app-api/README.md

 ### Git hub actions configruations

-Certainly!
-Setting up GitHub Actions to automate Docker builds and deployments is a great way to streamline your development workflow.
-Here's an explanation of how you can use GitHub Actions to log in to Docker Hub securely:

 1. **Create a Docker Hub Access Token**:
    - Go to the Docker Hub website and sign in to your account.